Python¶

 pip config -v list

-).
-That by default sets the following options for pip
+) that by default sets the following options for

 :